Kemp extends COVID-19 social distancing rules

 The governor’s office also announced bulk shipments of face masks are being sent to local governments and schools in around three dozen counties.

-Kemp also plans to hold a conference call Tuesday with school officials on how to distribute 2 million masks to local schools before students return for classes in the coming months.
+Kemp also planned to hold a conference call Tuesday, June 30, with school officials on how to distribute 2 million masks to local schools before students return for classes in the coming months.

 About $1.8 billion in funding from the federal Coronavirus Aid, Relief, and Economic Security Act (CARES) has already been sent to five metro-Atlanta governments, according to Kemp’s office.